emmad225/SpotifyPersonalProject/README.md

-# SpotifyPersonalProject

-Project Title:
-Spotify Year-in-Review Analysis; Exploring My Personal Music Listening Trends Using Python and Tableau
+# Spotify Year-in-Review Analysis; Exploring My Personal Music Listening Trends Using Python and Tableau

 Introduction:
 The aim of this project was to analyze my Spotify listening data over the past year and create insights into my listening habits, favorite artists, genres, and seasonal trends.